cleary-lab/CISI/getting_started/README.md

 We include the autoencoder parameters that we used in the paper (as learned from hyperparameter testing; see README in decompression/autoencoding) in train_model.sh.
 Feel free to play with these to see how the results change.

-To run the analysis, first train the autoencoder on a couple fields of view and save the output of decompression as numpy arrays.
+To run the analysis, first train the autoencoder on a couple fields of view and save the output of decompression as numpy arrays (this may take a few minutes).

     bash train_model.sh